FeatureBaseDB/featurebase-examples/simple-cloud-webapp/README.md

   ```bash
 $ jupyter notebook
 ```
-## 🚧 Data Generation and Database Setup
+## 🚧  Database Setup & Data Generation

-Once Jupyter is up and running, you can load [this](https://github.com/FeatureBaseDB/featurebase-examples/blob/main/simple-cloud-webapp/data-generation/jupyternotebook-example) module
+Once Jupyter is up and running, you can load [this](https://github.com/FeatureBaseDB/featurebase-examples/blob/main/simple-cloud-webapp/data-generation/jupyternotebook-example) code to create a pre-configured notebook with the modules needed.

+#Authenticate and Create FeatureDatabase

+> We will be using FeatureBases HTTP API to interface from Jupyter Notebook